 - The TIMS (Trekkers Information Management System) Card costs 2000 Nepali rupees and will be obtained through the Trekking Agencies only.

-- Langtang National Park Entry Permit, which can be obtained at the Nepal Tourism Board or at the park entrance for 3000 Nepali rupees.
+- Langtang National Park Entry Permit, which can be obtained at the Nepal Tourism Board or the park entrance for 3000 Nepali rupees.

 Contact our staff now and we can organize your trek to the Langtang Valley in no time.